pvamos/sensor-protocol/README.md

 ## 📜 Encoding Notes

-- All multibyte integers are **big-endian**.
+- All multibyte integers are **little-endian**.
 - All floating-point values are IEEE 754 **float32**.
 - Battery voltage, timestamps and GPS use virtual sensor blocks.
-- Timestamp is represented as two float32 values encoding a float64 UNIX timestamp.
+- Timestamp is represented as 8 bytes (64 bits) int64_t little endian values encoding the millisecond precision UNIX timestamp.

 ---